tomdalling/byebug-skipper/README.md

 ## Usage

-This gem adds three new commands to Byebug: `ups`, `downs`, and `finishs`.
-These work exactly the same as the built in `up`, `down` and `finish` commands, except they skip over frames of garbage.
+This gem adds three new commands to Byebug: `ups`, `downs`, `steps`, and `finishs`.
+These work exactly the same as the built in `up`, `down`, `step` and `finish` commands, except they skip over frames of garbage.
 Bon appétit.

 ## Configuration

-By default, the commands in this gem will skip frames that come from gems.
+By default, the commands in this gem will skip frames that come from gems and Ruby built-ins.
 It does this by looking at the file paths to see if they contain something that looks like `/ruby/2.7.3/gems/`.

 If that's not good enough for you, you can configure your own matchers.
 If any of these match the file location, the frame will be skipped.

 ```ruby
 Byebug::Skipper.skip_matchers = [